 Conclusion: Medicinal plants discussed in this article seem to be able to prevent cardiac damage and the disease progression via affecting the factors that are involved in ischemia.

 Cardiac ischemia, antioxidant, blood, cholesterol, infarction, medicinal plants.

-Razi Herbal Medicines Research Center, Lorestan University of Medical Sciences, Khorramabad, Cardiff School of Pharmacy and Pharmaceutical Sciences, Cardiff University, Cardiff, CF10 3NB.
-Wales, Razi Herbal Medicines Research Center, Department of Physiology, Lorestan University of Medical Science, Khorramabad, Student Research Committee, Lorestan University of Medical Sciences, Khorramabad, Student Research Committee, Lorestan University of Medical Sciences, Khorramabad, Department of microbiology, Faculty of Basic Sciennces, Lorestan University of Medical Sciences, Khorramabad, Medical Plants Research Center, Basic Health Sciences Institute, Shahrekord University of Medical Sciences, Shahrekord
+Cardiovascular Research Center, Shahid Rahimi Hospital, Lorestan University Of Medical Sciences, Khoramabad, Cardiff School of Pharmacy and Pharmaceutical Sciences, Cardiff University, Cardiff, CF10 3NB.
+Wales, Razi Herbal Medicines Research Center and Department of Physiology, Lorestan University of Medical Science, Khorramabad, Student Research Committee Lorestan University of Medical Sciences, Khorramabad, Cardiovascular Research Center, Shahid Rahimi Hospital, Lorestan University Of Medical Sciences, Khoramabad, Student Research Committee Lorestan University of Medical Sciences, Khorramabad, Department of microbiology, Faculty of basic, Sciennces, Lorestan University of Medical Sciences, Khorramabad, Medical Plants Research Center, Basic Health Sciences Institute, Shahrekord University of Medical Sciences, Shahrekord